UnterrainerInformatik/MonoGame_names_of_effect_parameters/README.md

 ### Versions

+MonoGame 3.7.0.1232
 MonoGame 3.7.0.960
+MonoGame 3.6.0.1598
+(locally installed it, deleted bin+obj and Content/bin+obj, rebuilt -> same result)

 Visual Studio 2017

 No embedded shaders.
-Shader is built using the installed build-pipeline.
+Shader is built using the locally installed build-pipeline.
+No nuget packages.

+By the way: It's sooo nice to have the currently installed MG version in the about-box of the pipeline-application :)

 ## The shader